FurqanHun/PassGen/SECURITY.md

 ## Reporting a Vulnerability

-- To report any errors or Vulnerability you can DM me on [my instagram](https://www.instagram.com/furqan_hi_hun)
+- To report any errors or Vulnerability you can DM me on discord: `@furqanhun`

 *If i get free time i  might fix bugs and stuff ;)*